 Residency Rotation Timeline

 CA-2 residents rotate through the advanced cardiac, thoracic, and vascular rotations.
-They rotate in regional anesthesia at the New England Baptist Hospital, the premier orthopedic hospital in the Northeast, where they typically perform 100-200 ultrasound guided blocks per month.
-They spend one month as the consult anesthesiologist in our resident-run PATC.
+Additionally, they spend one month as the consult anesthesiologist in our resident-run PATC.
 CA-2’s perform a one month introduction to pediatric anesthesia at Boston Medical Center, followed by two months of advanced pediatric anesthesia at Boston Children’s Hospital.
 They return to SICU as a senior resident on the team.
 CA-2 residents have the opportunity to tailor their rotation schedule to frontload subspecialties that they are considering for fellowship, so their applications and recommendation letters are ready well in advance of the NRMP fellowship match.

 Senior residents in their CA-3 year revisit the ORs and SICU with a broader skillset and knowledge base, adeptly navigating senior rotations in thoracic, pediatric, vascular, and neuroanesthesia.
 Additionally our CA-3’s mentor the junior residents both in orientation to the general surgery service as well as on their senior obstetric anesthesia rotations.
 They cover the code pager and emergent airway service while on the PACU rotation, and learn to prescribe both opiate-based and opiate-sparing therapies for pain-reducing interventions on their acute pain rotation.
 Our excellent faculty encourage our CA-3’s to demonstrate a greater degree of autonomy, simulating life after residency.
 Upon graduation our trainees match into some of the most competitive fellowships and practices throughout the US.